parsehex/BuddyGenAI/README.md

 **Note**: You'll need AI model files in order to use the app.
 These are not included in the app due to their size.
 You can find models that I recommend on [this page](https://github.com/parsehex/BuddyGenAI/blob/main/docs/getting-models.md).

+## Troubleshooting

+**Chat keeps starting forever**

+This happens occasionally and I think is a frontend issue.
+First, try pressing Ctrl+R to refresh the app.
+If that doesn't work, restarting the app should fix the issue.

 ## ❓ Support / Help

 If you find an issue with the app, please report it on the [issues page](https://github.com/parsehex/BuddyGenAI/issues).
 If you need help setting up the app or anything else, feel free to ask on the [discussions page](https://github.com/parsehex/BuddyGenAI/discussions).